StevenLaughton/MigrationlessViews/README.md

 services.AddDbViews();
 ```

-The database view provider will need to be injected into the database context.
+The view dictionary needs to be injected into the database context.

 ```
     public class DemoContext : DbContext
     {
-        public readonly DbViewProvider _viewProvider;
+        private readonly ViewDictionary _viewDictionary;

-        public DemoContext(DbContextOptions<DemoContext> options, DbViewProvider viewProvider)
+        public DemoContext(DbContextOptions<DemoContext> options, ViewDictionary viewDictionary)
                 : base(options)
         {
-            _viewProvider = viewProvider;
+            _viewDictionary = viewDictionary;
         }
 ```

-This will allow views to be used on the database.
+This provides the context with the Sql scripts to execute.

 ## How to set up a view

-The first thing to do when setting up a view is to create a class which inherits `IView`.
+The first thing to do when setting up a view is to create a class which inherits `View`.
 For this example I have created a view to merge two entities (couldnt think if a better example to this).

 ```
-    public class UserHairColour : IView
+    public class UserHairColour : View
     {
         public string FirstName { get; set; }